googlicius/file-storage/README.md

 ## Image manipulation

-If you want to upload image and also creates many diferent sizes for web resonsive, install this package, it is acting as a plugin, will generates those images automatically.
+To upload image and also creates many diferent sizes for web resonsive, install this package, it is acting as a plugin, will generates those images automatically.
 Images will be generated if the size reach given breakpoints.
 We provide 3 breakpoints by default: large: 1000, medium: 750, small: 500.
 And the thumbnail is also generaged by default.

 ```bash
 $ yarn add @file-storage/image-manipulation